afelten-Anses/VARtools/iVARCall2/README.md

 	export PATH=$PATH:src/

-Then you can run it as shell commands :
+Then you can run it as shell command :

 	iVarCall2